PlaidCloud/website/content/en/docs/tasks/administer-cluster/reserve-compute-resources.md

 System daemons are expected to be treated similar to 'Guaranteed' pods.
-System daemons can burst within their bounding control groups and this behavior needs to be managed as part of kubernetes deployments.
+System daemons can burst within their bounding control groups and this behavior needs to be managed as part of PlaidCloud deployments.
 For example, `kubelet` should have its own control group and share `kube-reserved` resources with the container runtime.
 However, Kubelet cannot burst and use up all available Node resources if `kube-reserved` is enforced.